 terminating the study if sponsor stops the study

-There are no study sponsors, however ERBE will be supplying equipment for the study.
+This study will be sponsored by the local health districts of each participating site and each site will take on all sponsor-related liabilities for their own site.

 will withdrawn participants be replaced?